Types of EV Charging:

 |All Other States||$6.99/session||$9.99/session|

 Interested in discounted fees on your EV charging sessions?
-By becoming a Blink member, you can enjoy discounted charging fees on public Blink EV charging stations.
+Become a Blink member today and you can enjoy discounted charging fees on public Blink EV charging stations.
 Blink membership is free, so join today!

 Blink Courtesy Notices:

 While driving an electric vehicle is becoming more popular, not everyone may be aware of some of the common EV charging courtesies.
-To help educate other drivers that may be parked in or blocking an EV charging station, Blink offers Courtesy Notices that you can print and provide to a driver or place on a parked car as necessary.Download our Blink Courtesy Notices.
+To help educate other drivers that may be parked in or blocking a car charging station, Blink offers Courtesy Notices that you can print and provide to a driver or place on a parked car as necessary.Download our Blink Courtesy Notices.

 Incentives for EV Equipment:

 Interested in purchasing an electric car or EV charging station?
 There may be federal, state, and local credits and incentives available.
 Please visit our Incentives page to learn about local and federal tax incentives that are currently available.